Jash-Shah/Eklavya---Drone/Blog.md

 To get its position we had two options, since the drone was in a simulation, we could just ask gazebo to tell us where the model was.
 Otherwise, we could have the onboard GPS give us the latitude and longitude positions of the drone.

 Both of these approaches were nearly identical.
-We went with getting the X-Y co-ordinates from Gazebo since it was much more intuitive to give it input co-ords than arbitrary lat - long values.
+We went with getting the X-Y co-ordinates from Gazebo since it was much more intuitive to give it input co-ords than arbitrary latitude - longitude values.

 ```python
 #Subscriber to Model State